alt-basin/Smart-Watch/README.md

 # G.U.A.R.D (Gas, Utility, Air, and Respiratory Detection System)
- -
+ - Be reminded that this is intended for a school project.
+Therefore, everything you see within the provided data may differ, as components would be changed and vary.
 ---

  ### Project overview:

 - This prototype, named **G.U.A.R.D.
-(Gas, Utility, Air, and Respiratory Detection System)**, is designed as a wearable safety device that functions as both a digital watch and an environmental monitoring system.
-Its primary objective is to detect and monitor combustible gases, carbon monoxide (CO), air quality, temperature, humidity, and respiratory levels, providing users with real-time environmental and health-related information in a compact, portable form.
+(Gas, Utility, Air, and Respiratory Detection System)**, is a wearable safety device that combines the functionality of a digital watch with an environmental monitoring system.
+Its primary purpose is to monitor combustible gases, carbon monoxide (CO), air quality, temperature, humidity, and respiratory levels, providing users with real-time environmental and health-related information in a compact and portable form.

-  #### Who is this project directed to?:
+   #### Who is this project intended for?

-   - Our project is intended to support mineral workers and other individuals who operate in hazardous environments. **G.U.A.R.D.
-(Gas, Utility, Air, and Respiratory Detection System)** aims to improve workplace safety by continuously monitoring combustible gases, carbon monoxide, air quality, temperature, humidity, and respiratory levels.
-By providing real-time environmental data, the device helps users assess their current surroundings, identify potential hazards early, and make informed decisions to reduce the risk of accidents and exposure to dangerous conditions.
+     - This project is primarily designed for mineral workers and other individuals who work in hazardous environments.
+By continuously monitoring environmental conditions and respiratory indicators, **G.U.A.R.D.** helps users assess their surroundings, identify potential hazards at an early stage, and make informed decisions that can reduce the risk of accidents and exposure to dangerous conditions.

-  #### What application areas is this project intended to serve?:
+   #### What application areas is this project intended to serve?

-   - This project is intended for use in mining operations, factories, construction sites, industrial facilities, and other hazardous environments where monitoring air quality and detecting harmful gases are critical to ensuring worker safety.
+     - **G.U.A.R.D.** is intended for use in mining operations, factories, industrial facilities, construction sites, warehouses, and other hazardous workplaces where    monitoring air quality, detecting harmful gases, and maintaining environmental awareness are essential for worker safety.